 Understanding the CompTIA A+ Certification

-What Does the A+ Certification Cover
+What the A+ Certification Covers

 The A+ certification encompasses a broad spectrum of subjects, including: